yoitsmeivn/MateriInterview/README.md

 ## Prerequisites & Setup

 ### Install dependencies
-Run these commands at the root of your project:
+Run these commands at the root of your project.
+Please run this both the frontend and backend directories:
     npm install

 ### Environment variables